 The data for this analysis are obtained from two running periods between November 1999 and June 2003.
 The primary distinction between them is the configuration of the Super-Kamiokande detector, though there were simultaneous changes in the near detector configuration.

+ration important for this analysis.
 We refer to the first as the "K2K-I" period; muons from neutrino interactions in SciFi pass through the lead glass detector on their way to the MRD.
 For these data, we accept muons which penetrate as little as one MRD detection layer, which corresponds to a muon momentum threshold of 675 MeV/c.
-The second running period is called "K2K-IIa" and has the prototype for the plastic scintillator detector SciBar [20] in place of the lead glass.
+The second running period is called "K2K-IIa" and has the prototype for the plastic scintillator detector SciBar [21] in place of the lead glass.
 For K2K-IIa, we require that the muons produce hits in the first two layers of the MRD, which gives a threshold of 550 MeV/c, in order to reduce the contamination from pions reaching the MRD.
 Data from the continuation of the K2K-II period are not used in this analysis.
 In all cases, we require the muon not exit the MRD, which results in a maximum muon momentum of 3.5 GeV/c.

 This analysis uses only one-track and two-track events.
 Since quasi-elastic interactions will not produce such events, the 3% of events with three or more reconstructed tracks are discarded.
 For one-track events, the recoil proton or a pion is absent or below threshold.
 The requirement of three layers for the second track corresponds to a threshold of 600 MeV/c proton momentum and 200 MeV/c pion momentum.
 The MC simulation includes the interaction of protons, pions, and other hadrons from the neutrino interaction final state as they leave the nucleus.
 The models for these final state interactions are described, with references, in [8] and is in agreement with the number of tracks seen in SciFi.
-In the extreme case of zero final state interactions, the Monte Carlo simulation predicts 20% too many two-track events[24], most of which should have been one-track events, shown in Fig. 3.
+In the extreme case of zero final state interactions, the Monte Carlo simulation predicts 20% too many two-track events[25], most of which should have been one-track events, shown in Fig. 3.

 FIG. 3: K2K-I data showing the number of tracks for each event.
-The dotted [actually green] line shows the distribution with zero nuclear final state interactions, such as proton or pion rescattering.
-The solid histogram is the baseline MC.
+The dotted line shows the distribution with zero nuclear final state interactions, such as proton or pion rescattering.
+The solid histogram is the standard MC.
 The statistical errors in the data are too small to see.
-[Rik: the no final state numbers are just estimates from the NuInt paper, while the data and solid line are the current official.
-If we choose to keep this plot, I will need to redo a MC study to obtain the correct numbers.]

 For two-track events, we separate quasi-elastic from non quasi-elastic events.
 Quasi-elastic interactions are a two-particle scattering process; the measurement of the muon momentum and angle is sufficient information to predict the angle of the recoil proton.
 If the measured second track agrees with this prediction within 25°, it is likely a QE event.
 If it disagrees, then it becomes a part of the non-QE sample.
-This is demonstrated in Fig. 4, where the inset diagram demonstrates the kine-
+This is shown in Fig. 4, where the inset diagram demonstrates the kinematic quantity $\Delta\theta$ = angle between predicted and measured $\theta{2ndTrack}$.
+The quantity $\Delta\theta$ is plotted in this figure with the data and the baseline MC.

-FIG. 4: The distribution of $\cos(\Delta\theta)$ , showing the difference between the predicted proton angle for QE events and the actual second track.
-The histogram shows the Monte Carlo prediction, while the hatched region shows the QE fraction.
-The vertical line is where we make the cut to separate QE from non-QE enhanced samples.
-The inset diagram shows the definition of $\Delta\theta$ .
-[Rik will include the cut line and diagram in the next draft]
+FIG. 4: The distribution of $\Delta\theta$, the difference between the predicted second track angle and the observed angle for K2K-I data.
+The histogram shows the Monte Carlo prediction, whilethe hatched region shows the QE fraction.
+In this analysis, $\Delta\theta=25$ degrees is used to separate a QE enhanced sample.
+The inset diagram shows the definition of $\Delta\theta$.